frederic-auchere/wavelets/README.md

     pip install .

-or if you want to be able to edit (requires reloading the package)
+or if you want to be able to edit & develop (requires reloading the package)

     pip install -e .